barthelemyreboul/polymarket_digital_econ/README.md

     Queries the *public-search* endpoint to retrieve events matching a given search term.

 2. **Filtering events**
-    Keeps n random events through their associated token with a transaction volume >1 000 000$ and published within a specific timeperiod.
+    Keeps 10 random events through their associated token with a transaction volume >1 000 000$ and published within a specific timeperiod.

 3. **Price history download**
     Queries the *prices-history* endpoint to retrieve the price history for these tokens, using a specified interval (with a start time and an end time) or fodelity (resolution of the data) .

 4. **Load into an SQLite DB**
-    Eventually, load the data in a database named "polymarket.db" that will be processed on a notebook.
+    Eventually, load the data in a database named "polymarket.db" that will be processed on a notebook:
+see: Polymarket_Digital_Economy_Project.ipynb

 ---